MaheshUmale/ENGINE/README.md

   - **Scalper Pulse**: If the NSE Confluence Scalper is running, its live metrics and confluence dots will appear here.
 - **Symmetry & Panic Pulse**: A dedicated real-time tracker for the Symmetry strategy, showing the active signal type, confluence score, and live PnL relative to the entry price.

-### 8. Triple-Stream Symmetry Strategy
+### 8. Triple-Stream Symmetry Strategy (The Mechanics of the Squeeze)
-The terminal includes a native implementation of the Triple-Stream Symmetry & Panic strategy (inspired by MaheshUmale/ENGINE):
+The terminal includes a native implementation of the Triple-Stream Symmetry & Panic strategy (inspired by MaheshUmale/ENGINE).
+This is NOT a breakout strategy, it is a Short-Covering Squeeze engine:
-- **Phase I (Reference Level)**: Detects significant swing highs/lows ("Walls") in the index and records the corresponding option prices.
+- **Phase I (The Wall)**: Detects significant swing highs/lows with minimum 15-minute 3-candle pullbacks to establish the Seller's Line in the Sand.
-- **Phase II (Pullback)**: Monitors the index return to the reference level.
+- **Phase II (The Shallow Pullback)**: Monitors the active option during index drops.
+If index drops but the option resists delta decay, institutional buying is flagged.
-- **Phase III (The Trigger)**: Executes when the Index, ATM Call, and ATM Put reach a state of symmetry (e.g., Index > High, CE > High, PE < Low) combined with OI panic.
+- **Phase III (The Trigger)**: Executes ONLY when Triple Symmetry aligns: Index > High, Active Option > High, and crucially, the Opposite Option makes fresh lows unable to bounce.
-- **Phase IV (Guardrails)**: Built-in absorption traps and asymmetry filters to prevent false breakouts.
+- **Phase IV (Squeeze Guardrails)**:
+  - **Absorption Filter**: Aborts if Index makes new highs but the Option does not.
+  - **Void Check**: Ensures no massive OI resistance exists 5-10 points above the breakout.
+  - **PCR Momentum**: Requires PCR to trend in the direction of the trade (e.g., increasing for Calls).
+  - **15-Minute Cooldown**: Prevents machine-gun overtrading in choppy consolidation.
+- **Phase V (Dynamic Exits)**: The system does not use static Take-Profits.
+It monitors the *Opposite* option tick-by-tick and exits the trade the moment the victim option bounces (prints a higher-closing green candle), signifying exhaustion of the squeeze.

 To view Symmetry signals:
 1. Select an Index symbol (e.g., `NSE:NIFTY`).